 • 53% – 94% of female mobile owners agreed that having a mobile phone provides access to useful information that is otherwise hard to get

 But there is a significant gender gap in mobile phone ownership and use, particularly for more transformational services like mobile internet and mobile money.
-Women in low- and middle-income countries are, on average, 8% less likely to own a mobile phone than men, 20% less likely to use mobile internet and 33% less likely to use mobile money.
-The gender gap is wider in certain parts of the world – e.g. women in South Asia are 23% less likely to own a mobile than men and 51% less likely to use mobile internet.
+Women in low- and middle-income countries are, on average, 7% less likely to own a mobile phone than men, 15% less likely to use mobile internet and 33% less likely to use mobile money.
+The gender gap is wider in certain parts of the world – e.g. women in South Asia and Sub-Saharan Africa are 36% and 37%, respectively, less likely than men to use mobile internet.

 Closing the gender gap also represents a significant market opportunity for the mobile industry and can spur economic growth.
 We estimated that closing the gender gap in low- and middle-income countries between 2019 and 2023 represented a $140bn revenue opportunity for the mobile industry over those five years.

 To close the mobile gender gap we need to address issues of gender equality and social norms.
 Research conducted by the GSMA has identified five key barriers that should be addressed to increase mobile ownership and mobile internet use among women.